George Washington University: Student organizations

 GW has a large Greek community with over 3,000 students consisting of just under 27 percent of the undergraduate population.
-Greek organizations are divided up between and governed by the Inter-Fraternity Council with 14 chapters, the Panhellenic Association with 11 chapters, the National Pan-Hellenic Council with seven chapters, and the Multicultural Greek Council with seven chapters as well.
-Other Greek-life, known as "Alternative Greek Life" or simply "Alt-Greek", exists on campus in the form of professional, community-serviced based and honor groups although not under the university's traditional Greek life governing structure but instead are considered separate student organizations.
+Greek organizations are divided between and governed by the Inter-Fraternity Council with 8 chapters, the Panhellenic Association with 10 chapters, the National Pan-Hellenic Council with seven chapters, and the Multicultural Greek Council with seven chapters.
+The university is also home to the Epsilon Chapter of Sigma Chi, founded in 1864, one of the oldest continuously active fraternity chapters at the university and among the earliest Sigma Chi chapters nationally.
+Other Greek life, known as "Alternative Greek Life" or simply "Alt-Greek", exists on campus in the form of professional, community service–based, and honor groups; these are not under the university's traditional Greek life governing structure and are instead considered separate student organizations.

 Scholarly societies

 There are chapters of many varied academic groups at the university.
 The local chapter of the Society of Physics Students was at one time under the auspices of world-renowned scientists like George Gamow, Ralph Asher Alpher, Mario Schoenberg and Edward Teller, who have all taught at the university.
 The Enosinian Society, founded in 1822, is one of the university's oldest student organizations.
 Invited speakers included Daniel Webster.